tripleo1/awesome/README.md

 ## Java

+- [318anushka/Iris](https://github.com/318anushka/Iris) - A woman safety app that lets you reach out to other woman in case of emergency and sends your location on shaking
 - [ArcticDonkeys/Conveyor](https://github.com/ArcticDonkeys/Conveyor) - Decision Support System for Earthquake Situation
 - [Hjertesvikt/HjerteLib](https://github.com/Hjertesvikt/HjerteLib) -
 - [HotswapProjects/HotswapAgent](https://github.com/HotswapProjects/HotswapAgent) - Java unlimited redefinition of classes at runtime.